 but what do you buy for a fit freak who’s focused on health?

-Terrible, clichéd Christmas rhymes aside, buying a suitably techy gift for those obsessed with health and fitness shouldn’t be a chore.
-Here’s ther MakeUseOf 2015 health and fitness gift guide.
+Terrible clichéd Christmas rhymes aside, buying a suitably techy gift for those obsessed with health and fitness shouldn’t be a chore.
+It’s time for the MakeUseOf health and fitness gift guide.

-I know what you’re thinking, and you’re right.
 Wearable activity trackers are the obvious choice for anyone who likes to stay in shape and monitor their fitness level from the comfort of a smartphone.
-It’s also quite possible that the recipient already has one, so best glance at their wrist or drop the word “FitBit” into conversation before pulling the trigger.
+However, the recipient may already own one, so glance at their wrist or drop the word “Fitbit” into a conversation before pulling the trigger.

-Activity monitors are simply that — wearable bands that track your activity throughout the day, with many offering night time “sleep quality” monitor capabilities too.
+Activity monitors are simply that: wearable activity-tracking bands , with many offering night-time “sleep quality” monitor capabilities too.
 You don’t need to be particularly active to get a kick out of this, and such devices may even encourage users to be more active once their current daily patterns are visualized.

-Depending on the recipient, a smart scale might not be the perfect gift this Christmas.
+Fair warning: a smart scale might not be the perfect gift for your loved one this Christmas.
 Nothing says “you’ve put on a few pounds” like buying someone a device that encourages them to watch their weight, but then again if you know someone who’d get a kick out of such a gift then you’ve got a few good choices.